svenboll/AzNcentralProxy/README.md

 # How to install #

-Download the script from https://github.com/svenboll/AzNcentralProxy
+Download bicep template from https://github.com/svenboll/AzureDeployments

 Fill in your information: